-Council is subject to an annual rate capping regime to be determined by The Independent Pricing and Regulatory Tribunal (IPART) each year and as such IPART instructs Council to assume a rate cap increase of 2.5% when preparing their Long Term Financial Plan (LTFP) and upcoming financial year budgets.
+Council is subject to an annual rate-capping regime to be determined by The Independent Pricing and Regulatory Tribunal (IPART) each year and as such, IPART has announced the 2023-2024 rate cap for Port Stephens is 4.4%.
+IPART continues to instruct Councils to assume a rate cap increase of 2.5% when preparing their Long Term Financial Plan (LTFP) and upcoming financial year budgets.